Florida Trust Lawsuits and Attorney Client Privilege

 In addition, you should read Florida Statute 90.502.
 This is the Florida statute that attorney-client privilege is governed by.
 Per the statute, as a client, you have “a privilege to refuse to disclose, and to prevent any other person from disclosing, the contents of confidential communications when such other person learned of the communications because they were made in the rendition of legal services to the client.”

 Hett v.
-Barron-Lunde, a January 22, 2020 Second DCA opinion, is a good example of a Florida trust lawsuit involving a dispute over attorney-client privilege.
+Barron-Lunde, a January 22, 2020 Second DCA opinion, is a good example of a Florida trust lawsuit involving a dispute over this privilege.
 Here, a trustee seeks certiorari review of a discovery order compelling the disclosure of personal financial information, nonparty trust records, and attorney-client privileged information.

 In regards to the attorney-client privileged information, the trustee specifically challenges the trial court’s order compelling the disclosure of records in the possession of her attorneys retained to set up the Trust.